georgemarklow/georgemarklow/notes/javascript.md

 There are a couple of ways to get started, using
 1. Node.js from the Terminal
-2. a Node.js Repl (a playground for experimenting with and sharing code)
+2. a Node.js Replit playground (a collaborative space for experimenting with and sharing code)

 For one-liners, such as string and number manipulation, I prefer using the Terminal.
-For longer examples that use multiple lines, I find it more convenient to use a Repl.
+For longer examples that use multiple lines, I find it more convenient to use Replit.

-#### Terminal
+### Option 1: Node.js from the Terminal

 1. Install Node if you haven't already from [here](https://nodejs.org/en/download/)
 2. Press ⌘ + Space, search and open the Terminal